zalando/postgres-operator/docs/reference/cluster_manifest.md

 * **slots**
   permanent replication slots that Patroni preserves after failover by re-creating them on the new primary immediately after doing a promote.
-Slots could be reconfigured with the help of `Patronictl edit-config`.
+Slots could be reconfigured with the help of `patronictl edit-config`.
 It is the responsibility of a user to avoid clashes in names between replication slots automatically created by Patroni for cluster members and permanent replication slots.
 Optional.